oconnor-ryan/oconnor-ryan.github.io/README.md

 allows the user to skip to first and last pages.
 * Allow Frame component to use different wood backgrounds instead of just one.
+* Make AJAX requests to static server using Javascript for lazy-loading large images.

 ## Issues
 * Buttons in UI look way too much like Frame captions, headings, and tags.
 Either make buttons stand out more or redesign the